Vättern

-Vättern drains into Motala ström through Bråviken into the Baltic Sea, but also has a downstream connection since 1832 through Göta Canal to Vänern and the Kattegat tributary of the Atlantic Ocean.
+Vättern drains into Motala ström through Bråviken into the Baltic Sea, but since 1832 it has also had a downstream connection through the Göta Canal to Vänern and the Kattegat tributary of the Atlantic Ocean.
 The lake has plenty of sources from rivers and small lakes, with the highest located sources being near Nässjö on the South Swedish Highland near the southeastern shoreline.

 Name

 The name Vättern is closely related to "vatten", the Swedish word for water, and also means "water, lake".

 Geography

 The lake's total surface area is about 1912 km2, with a drainage basin a little over double that, about 4503 km2.
 The deepest known point, located to the south of the island of Visingsö, is 128 m.
 The average depth is 41 m.
 The lake has a perimeter of about 642 km.
 The volume is 77.0 km3.
 These numbers tend to be fixed, as the level of the lake is regulated.

 Situated in Götaland, the lake is drained by Motala ström, starting at Motala, and flowing ultimately through a controlled canal into the Baltic Sea.
 The lake includes the scenic island of Visingsö, located outside Gränna.
 Other towns on the lake include Vadstena, Jönköping, Hjo, Askersund, Åmmeberg and Karlsborg.
 It is bounded by the Provinces of Västergötland, Närke, Östergötland and Småland.

 In the north there is a scenic but not mountainous inland fjord, Alsen.
 About 62% of the drainage basin is still covered with spruce, pine and deciduous forest.
 About 26.7% is dedicated to agriculture.